 Additional Special Consideration in Heritage

 - The Old Firehouse at 3002 Guadalupe has historic zoning and is owned by the City of Austin.
-We recommend that the property be zoned P-H so that the property can be used as a community center in the future.
+We recommend that the property be zoned P-H.

 President, Heritage Neighborhood Association